Megami Tensei: Main series

 Two entries were released for the Famicom: Digital Devil Story: Megami Tensei in 1987, and Digital Devil Story: Megami Tensei II in 1990.
 The two titles are unrelated to each other in terms of story, and each introduced the basic gameplay and story mechanics that would come to define the series.
 Two entries were released for the Super Famicom: Shin Megami Tensei in 1992, and Shin Megami Tensei II in 1994.

 After a nine-year gap, Shin Megami Tensei III: Nocturne was released in 2003 for the PlayStation 2.
 Its Maniax Edition director's cut was released in Japan and North America in 2004, and in Europe in 2005.
 The numeral was dropped for its North American release, and its title changed to Shin Megami Tensei: Lucifer's Call in Europe.
 The next entry, Shin Megami Tensei: Strange Journey, was released for the Nintendo DS in 2009 in Japan and 2010 in North America.
 Shin Megami Tensei IV for the Nintendo 3DS was released in 2013 in Japan and North America, and a year later in Europe as a digital-only release.
 Another game set in the same universe, Shin Megami Tensei IV: Apocalypse, was released for the 3DS in February 2016 in Japan.
 Shin Megami Tensei V was released on the Nintendo Switch in 2021.
+An enhanced version of the game titled Shin Megami Tensei V: Vengeance was released in June 2024 for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.

 In addition to the main series, there are Shin Megami Tensei spin-off games.
 The first is Shin Megami Tensei If..., released in the same year and on the same system as Shin Megami Tensei II.
 The second, Shin Megami Tensei: Nine, was released for the Xbox in 2002.
 Originally designed as a massively multiplayer online role-playing game (MMORPG), it was later split into a dual single-player and multiplayer package, and the single-player version released first.
 The online version was delayed and eventually cancelled as the developers could not manage the required online capacities using Xbox Live.
 A true MMORPG, Shin Megami Tensei: Imagine, was released for Microsoft Windows in 2007 in Japan, 2008 in North America, and 2009 in Europe.
 Western service was terminated in 2014 when Marvelous USA, the game's then-handlers, shut down their PC Online game department.
 Its Japanese service ended in May 2016.
 A smartphone game, Shin Megami Tensei: Liberation Dx2, was released in 2018.